gepetobio/100-days-of-code/r1-log.md

 ### R1D33
 Today I just watched some VueJS tutorials to get the differences with React.
 I also read a bit more of [@YDKJS]((https://twitter.com/YDKJS).
 I got sidetracked again with [OBS](https://obsproject.com/) tutorials and testing a new microphone.

+### R1D33
+Today I worked on my Random Quote Machine VueJS implementation.
+I just need to sort out a bug and then I'm done with it!